ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ![ldap2](/assets/img/Posts/Travel/ldap2.png)

-Now, that we have setuped our LDAP connection, lets modify the attributes of user `lynik`:
+Now that we have our LDAP connection, lets modify the attributes of user `lynik`:

 First, lets setup a password as `coldfusionx` by adding a new attribute `userPassword`: